 Other YouTube and Facebook users, including the Facebook vs. 5G group, also shared false allegations.
 But YouTube said Tuesday that it will remove videos that talk about 5G as a pandemic pathogen.

-“We strive to provide timely and useful information at this critical moment, including increasing authoritative content, reducing the spread of malicious misinformation, and showing dashboards using NHS and WHO data to help combat misinformation,” the YouTube statement said. - Now, any content that disputes the existence or transmission of COVID-19, as described by WHO and local health authorities, is a violation of YouTube’s policies.
-This includes conspiracy theories that claim the disease is caused by 5G. ”
+“We are committed to providing timely and useful information at this critical juncture, including increasing authoritative content, reducing the spread of malicious disinformation and displaying dashboards, using NHS and WHO data to help combat disinformation,” YouTube said in a statement. - Now, any content that disputes the existence or transmission of COVID-19 as described by WHO and local health authorities is in violation of YouTube's policy.
+This includes conspiracy theories that the disease is caused by 5G. "

 Facebook also stated that it removes messages that link 5G to the coronavirus.

 “We are taking active steps to stop the spread of misinformation and malicious content on our platforms and provide people with accurate information about the coronavirus,” the company said.
-“In accordance with our current anti-misinformation policy, we are starting to eliminate the false claims that link COVID-19 technology with 5G technology.”
+“In line with our current policy against harmful misinformation, we are beginning to address false claims that link COVID-19 technology to 5G technology.”

 In March, a Facebook user named Ben Mackie linked 5G to a coronavirus, saying the virus did not exist.

-“They're trying to scare you with a false virus when 5G towers are being built in the world,” he said.
-He also stated that Microsoft co-founder Bill Gates invented this technology and that it was an attempt to depopulate the world.
-Maki also said that vaccines developed to fight against coronavirus are actually chips that will be implanted in humans.
+“They are trying to scare you with a fake virus when 5G towers are being built around the world,” he said.
+He also stated that Microsoft co-founder Bill Gates invented the technology and that it is an attempt to depopulate the world.
+Maki also said that vaccines being developed to fight the coronavirus are actually chips that will be implanted in humans.

 These claims have been refuted by British fact-checking FullFact and other experts.

-“This 5G story is not scientifically credible and, like other similar misinformation, can divert attention from the fight against the COVID-19 epidemic,” said Dr. Jonathan Samet, Dean of the Colorado School of Public Health.
+“This story about 5G is scientifically untrustworthy and, like other such misinformation, could divert attention from the fight against the COVID-19 epidemic,” said Dr. Jonathan Samet.
+Dean of the Colorado School of Public Health.

 Brendan Carr, an employee on the Federal Communications Commission, said on Twitter that COVID-19 was caused by a virus spreading from person to person rather than radio waves, and he reiterated that the Food and Drug Administration and the Environmental Protection Agency claimed 5G is safe.

-5G is the new ultra-fast wireless technology that is spreading all over the world.
+5G is a new ultra-fast wireless technology that is spreading around the world.
 In the US, major cities have 5G networks.
-5G is also available in several other countries, such as China, South Korea, Germany and the United Kingdom.
-Technology is designed to change our lifestyle, and it is expected that it will power everything from autopilot cars to advanced augmented reality experiences.
+5G is also available in a number of other countries such as China, South Korea, Germany and the UK.
+The technology is designed to change the way we live and is expected to power everything from self-driving cars to advanced augmented reality experiences.

 5G and health problems?